Raav-Paul/online-retail-data-cleaning-with-python/notebook/readme.md

 The notebook documents the workflow used to:

--Load the dataset
+- Load the dataset

--Inspect dataset structure
+- Inspect dataset structure

--Identify missing values and duplicates
+- Identify missing values and duplicates

--Removing duplicate records
+- Removing duplicate records

--Removing invalid transactions
+- Removing invalid transactions

--Extracting Year and Month from the transaction timestamp
+- Extracting Year and Month from the transaction timestamp

--Creating a Revenue column
+- Creating a Revenue column

--Generate the cleaned dataset used in the project
+- Generate the cleaned dataset used in the project